micag2025/Agentic_AI_Developer_Certification_Project3/Publication_ready_tensor_project3.md

 ## Dataset: project_1_publications.json

 ## TL;DR
-Take your multi-agent system from Module 2 and transform it into a production-grade AI application — tested, safe, user-ready, and portfolio-worthy.
-This project is based on the multi-agent system built in Module 2: Build a Multi-Agent System.
+The multi-agent system developed in the Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor (from Module 2) has been transformed it into a production-grade AI application — tested, safe, user-ready, and portfolio-worthy.
+This project is based on the multi-agent system built in the Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor (from Module 2).
 The objective is to take the Module 2 multi-agent prototype and transform it into a production-ready application that meets professional software standards.
 Thus, the objective of this project is to demonstrate the ability to prepare an agentic AI system for real-world use by enhancing it with the following capabilities:
 - Production Readiness: Transform your prototype into a robust, deployable system
 - Quality Assurance: Implement comprehensive testing strategies for multi-agent workflows
 - Security & Safety: Add guardrails, input validation, and safety mechanisms